kbrowngithub/bamazon/README.md

 ```
     bamazonCustomer.js:
         - Initially displays a list of all available products and allows the customer to either scroll through the
-          list and select what they'd like to buy or enter the item at the prompt.
+          list and select what they'd like to buy.

         - Once the user selects an item the app prompts them for the quantity they'd like to buy.
 If the user
           enters a quantity that is more than the stock on hand the user is reprompted to enter a quantity up